1. What is cervical cancer?

 11. How can cervical cancer be prevented?

-A- It can be avoided by using the strategies listed below:
+A- It can be prevented using 2 strategies :

-- Follow up with the doctor if the screening tests reports were not normal.
+Follow up with the Doctor if screening test reports are not normal